filipemir/police-incident-dashboard-react/README.md

 * Overlay Boston Police neighborhoods SHP files
 * Court loads by jurisdiction (aggregate by Nasser's SHP files)
 * Field Interrogation and Observation (FIO) -> Stop and Frisk data on data.boston.gov (stale data not update since Dec 2016 sadoy)

-## Development

-* `npm start`: Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-The page will reload if you make edits.
-* `npm run deploy`: Builds the app for production to the `build` folder, commits it to the `gh-pages` branch, which will update the deployed version of the app.

 ## Other Resources